 Miami Everglades RV Resort has a lot of desirable attractions in close proximity.
 It is less than 30 miles from both Key Largo, and Miami.
 Coral Gables Miracle mile, and Oceanside communities are a short drive away.
 The Everglades National park is only 10 miles from here.
 Nature, shopping, entertainment and most anything you could want is less than an hour from this resort.

 One interesting area we heard about while down here was a town called Wynwood.
-The town is filled with spray painted murals.
+The town is filled with beautifully painted murals.
 Certainly a lot to experience in this area.

 Amenities and Activities at Miami Everglades Rv Resort

 Miami Everglades RV Resort has fantastic amenities.
-The pool area is one of the nicest we have experienced in an Encore resort.
-It had a beautiful sand volleyball court, and extremely nice mini-golf area.
+The pool area is one of the nicest we have experienced in a Thousand Trails Encore resort.
+It also has a beautiful sand volleyball court, and extremely nice mini-golf area.
 There was a basketball half court, pickleball, and shuffleboard courts in excellent condition.
 This resort also has a massive grassy play field and open areas.

 On the more practical side, there were multiple shower buildings, a laundry room, propane fill and a small store onsite.
 There is also a really large Tiki hut for large get togethers, and a clubhouse for indoor events.
-This park also offers a large storage area for RVs.
+If you need RV storage, they also offer a large storage area.

 We noticed that this seemed to be a very social resort.
 Our perception was that there was an event nearly night.
 When we mentioned that to a long term resident, they confirmed that there usually IS something most days.
 Great energy and fun group of people during our visit.